Neurobiology and Psychology

 Seattle, WA 98195

 William is currently a Neurobiology undergraduate student in the Honors Program at the University of Washington.
 He is majoring in Neurobiology and Psychology and minoring in Neural Engineering and Computation.
 Will joined the Sisneros Lab in August 2014 and graduated in August 2019.
-He plans to pursue a Ph.D. in Clinical Psychology.
+He is currently a Ph.D. student in the Clinical Psychology Program at Yale University.

 William's research investigates the advertisement call of type I males as an honest signal.
 His research also examines the neural circuitry involved in phonotaxis behavior of female midshipman and it modulation by serotonin during social and reproductive behaviors.